 How different our lives might be if, when we pray to God, we are confident that this is how He will respond to us.
 And even more––for this is just some of what the scriptures mean when they tell us of God’s loving kindness.

 There is a place in God, near to His heart, where we might put our trust in Him.
 Here are love relationships with God that lead to abundant provision and care, with refreshment from the river of God’s pleasures.
 Here we might stay close by His side for the sheer joy of His nearness, and thus are protected, shadowed by the wings of God.

 What is the key to this place?
 It is knowing God as excellent in loving kindness, and rejoicing in Him for this.

-> These portrayals of how God is with us are not merely touchy-feely thoughts.
-This is spiritual reality, some of the living color of God’s loving kindness.
-And when we believe from our hearts, resting in these truths, we will find a feast spread before us – a banquet of goodness from the Kingdom of heaven.
+These portrayals of how God pleasures over us are not merely touchy-feely thoughts.
+This is spiritual reality––some of the living color of God’s loving kindness.
+And when we believe from our hearts, resting in these truths, we will find a feast spread before us––a banquet of goodness from the Kingdom of heaven.

-> How excellent is thy lovingkindness, O God!
+How excellent is thy lovingkindness, O God!

 We bless You, Father God, for being a God of pleasures!
 Teach our hearts how kind You are, and all the good things this means for us!
 May these truths capture our hearts in wonder… and never let go!
 The Name of Jesus!